 To search for model legislation, research, reports, and more, type your area of interest into the search bar above.
 You can filter your search by state, level of government, document type, and policy area to match the info you need to your unique community’s progressive goals.

 This report serves as a resource for developing smoke-free workplace laws and is a companion piece to the Prohibition of Smoking in all Workplaces and Public Places model ordinance.
-The report outlines potential amendments that could be made to weaken a smoke-free workplace law by creating exemptions or loopholes.
-Some examples from the report are hardship provisions, licensing fees, tax incentives, and private club exemptions.
-This report is periodically updated by Americans for Nonsmokers\' Rights, please contact the organization to ensure you have the most recent version of the document.
+The report provides recommendations for developing, drafting, and implementing a smoke-free workplace model ordinance.
+It includes sections on guiding principles, drafting principles, deal breakers, additional provisions to avoid, and campaign tips.
+This report is periodically updated by Americans for Nonsmokers' Rights, please contact the organization to ensure you have the most recent version of the document.